fastify/fast-json-stringify/README.md

 - `rounding`: setup how the `integer` types will be rounded when not integers.
 [More details](#integer)
 - `largeArrayMechanism`: set the mechanism that should be used to handle large (by default `20000` or more items) arrays.
 [More details](#largearrays)
+- `enableToJSON`: enable the `toJSON` method check for the generated function.

 <a name="api"></a>